Cybersecurity firm says Chinese hackers breached six US state agencies - KTVZ

 Within hours of the CISA advisory, the Chinese hackers had begun using the Log4J flaw to break into the two US state agencies, according to Mandiant.
 Agencies in four other states were hacked via other means.

-In one state, Mandiant said, the hackers accessed personally data on some Americans, including names, email addresses and mobile phone numbers.
+In one state, Mandiant said, the hackers accessed personal data on some Americans, including names, email addresses and mobile phone numbers.
 Mandiant declined to name the US states or agencies affected.

 While the hackers’ ultimate objectives are unclear, state agencies could provide a wealth of useful information to foreign spies, whether data related to elections or government contracting.